Nanjupuram

-Nanjupuram is a 2011 Tamil horror film directed by Charles, starring Raaghav and Monica in the lead roles, while Thambi Ramaiah and Naren Narayanan play supporting roles.
+Nanjupuram is a 2011 Tamil-language horror film directed by Charles, starring Raaghav and Monica in the lead roles, while Thambi Ramaiah and Aadukalam Naren play supporting roles.
 The film, which features music scored by Raaghav himself, was produced by his wife Preetha.
-The film was in production for over three years and was finally released on 1 April 2011 and got positive Word of mouth from B&C centers and became a Sleeper hit.
+The film was in production for over three years and was finally released on 1 April 2011.